 This work aligns with psychosocial hazard obligations where they are explicit (such as Victoria), and supports broader WHS duties in other jurisdictions.

-When pressure rises, most people try to solve it at the surface:
+When pressure rises, most people try to solve it at the surface or from what they can see which is behaviours

 “Have the conversation.”